javaBin/incogito/README.txt

 $ mvn -f incogito-ems-server/pom.xml exec:java

-To use an existing EMS database:
+To use an existing EMS database (do this before starting incognito-ems-server):

 $ cd incogito-ems-server
 $ rm -rf target/ems-home